dineshaws/python-hackathon/README.md

 # python-hackathon

-Microservices to run the the background jobs for project LOKI
+Microservice to run the the sync data for hackathon project

 ## Getting Started